Rosalia was born in 1128. She was a young girl descendant of a noble family, named Sinibaldi, who

 her bones were carried around the town, plague ceased, people suddenly recovered and the

 Today you can still visit the sanctuary of Saint Rosalia in Palermo if you are planning a trip in Sicily.
-You can also take a look to online catalogues of Scent of Sicily if you are looking for a suitable accommodation.
+You can also take a look to online catalogues of our Sponsor Domus Sicily if you are looking for a suitable accommodation.